sedlakp/QRStation/README.md

 # QR Station app
 This app will allow to scan for QR codes and will save them in a list.
-There will also be a function to create a new QR code and share it.
-Might also implement points for scanning qr codes

 <img src="/screenshots/icon.png" width="100">